- Blog/

 - Is there a substantive market that will benefit from the solution?

 You may have to tweak your service design or product development process to truly address the pain you like to mend.
 You may also be needed to add new features.
-By doing so, you can create a unique selling proposition (USP) that will set you apart from your competitors and resonate with your audience.
+This is a way to adapt and differentiate.

 Using Pain Points for Effective Positioning #

-(Note: These are only observations from the content about them on social media)
+(Note: These are only observations from the content about them on the web)

 What if there is no pain point? #